suobset/skushagra/docs/finechive/scripting-shenanigans.md

 However, sometimes you just have to use the best tool for the job.
 Some of them are in alternate languages, just because it's the easiest given that language.

 This is a page to store these scripts, Python or otherwise.
 All scripts under this page are under the MIT License.

+Disclaimer: Please Read [About Code Projects in the Finechive](./code-projects) for more info.

 ## MIT License